Urban planning in Nazi Germany: Legacy

 Many remnants of Nazi influence on urban architecture still exist across Europe, particularly in Germany.
-Buildings such as the 1936 Olympic Stadium and Schwerbelastungskörper are still present in Berlin.
-Another prominent example is the Nazi party rally grounds in Nuremberg.
-However, planning has not come close to having the lasting impact initially envisaged by Hitler and Speer.
+Buildings such as the Olympiastadion, which was used for the 1936 Berlin Olympics, and the Schwerbelastungskörper, which was used to test ground conditions, are still present in Berlin.
+Another prominent example is the Nazi Party rally grounds in Nuremberg.
+However, planning didn't come close to having the lasting impact initially envisaged by Hitler and Speer.
 Some street layouts and other public buildings were also preserved.

 80–90% of Warsaw was destroyed in combat or deliberately by the Germans seeking to implement their planned destruction.
 This resulted in a massive post-war rebuilding program from the 1950s to the early 1980s by the Polish communist government.

 Some urban planners and designers who worked under the Nazi regime fled Germany post-war and brought their ideas and experiences with them.
 One prominent planner, Walter Christaller, assisted in the construction and design of settlements and regions in Israel.
-He brought his central place theory, developed during his work in Germany, to his designs of Israeli new towns and was instrumental in the settlement patterns of development through the 1950s, '60s and '70s.
+He brought his central place theory, developed during his work in Germany, to his designs of Israeli new towns and was instrumental in the settlement patterns of development through the 1950s to 1970s.
 One of his best-known examples is the city Kiryat Gat in Hevel Lakhish.

 For many decades following the end of the Nazi regime, German cities were left with a stretched and spacious city design.
 The traffic was usually divided into individual roads separated by curbs, with one road serving each direction.
 Sidewalks were stretched out for pedestrian space.
 Car parking space was simplified and accessible with cars usually parked next to one another beside the roads facing the sidewalks.
 The only outcome noted by an urban planning historian was that, while the roads and sidewalks were spacious, there was much less traffic in proportion to the plentiful space, simply because car ownership was less common for its time.